 For many, spring represents the perfect time to get physically re-organized.
 Others still see it as the perfect time to get married and otherwise “let their love bloom.”
 I have a different take on the concept of spring cleaning.

-Now, I am actually a big fan of winter, in fact it is my favorite season.
+Now, I am quite fond of winter, in fact it is my favorite season.
 I love the snow, the ice, and colder temperatures.
-I’d say that it comes quite naturally with having an ancestral line that hails from the British Isles, Germania, and Scandinavia.
+I’d say that it comes quite naturally with having an ancestral line that hails from the British Isles and Scandinavia.
 That being said, experiencing this sudden dose of warm, pleasant weather in my hemisphere has awakened not only the seemingly innate sense of “this is the time clean your home, your car, etc.,” but it has also instilled in me a motivation to finally clean out the dusty closet in my mind, something that I keep trying to avoid.

-I will continue to “clean” my mental “closet” here in this blog, whether it be through more basic writings such as these, or lyrics, poetry, or even reviews of music and other things that I love.
-I sincerely thank every and anyone who has been reading thus far, and continues to do so.
+I will continue to clean my mental closet here in this blog, whether it be through more basic writings such as these, or lyrics, poetry, and reviews of music and other things that I love.